What Does It Mean To Be a Catalyst for Social Change?

 Kidznotes is a music for social change program based on the El Sistema model of youth orchestras, which started in Venezuela and has now spread worldwide.

-Kidznotes engages students, pre-K through 12th grade, in an intense, fully integrated, out-of-school musical program that includes instrumental instruction, choir, music theory, general music, orchestra, and band.
+Kidznotes engages students pre-K through 12th grade in an intense out-of-school musical program that includes instrumental instruction, choir, music theory, general music, orchestra, and band.

-Our classes are taught by Teaching Artists (TAs), professional musicians, and music teachers who are committed to teaching young students.
-The program operates 10 hours per week, 40 weeks a year, and in a 3-4 week Summer Camp.
+Our classes are taught by Teaching Artists who are committed to teaching young students.
+The program operates 12 hours per week, and 30+ weeks a year, with intensives throughout the summer.

 Furthermore, the opportunity for educational enrichment in a safe and nurturing environment promises greater readiness for school among young children in low-income communities.
 Music is one way to counter some of the disadvantages that accrue due to a lack of economic advantage, helping develop a sense of community and empowerment.
 For instance, frequent performances of small ensembles and combined orchestral groups help develop pride and self-confidence in our students.